 Services consideration must be given to the fact that “human error” was due to some defraying in the organizations efforts to prevent accidents and injuries.
 If you look beyond the “human error” you will likely find that the person was not properly trained, the work is difficult physically to be performed, safety equipment was not provided or inadvertently, the person was not properly supervised, there was a clear and obvious philosophy that production comes first, there were previous “near misses” that if reported would have identified the problem and corrected the condition, human or equipment!

-Atlantic Environmental’s staff of safety experts is well-versed in uncovering possible root causes of accidents that can lead to taking effective corrective actions.
-For more information, call us at 973-366-4660 or e-mail at info@atlenv.com.
+Atlantic Environmental’s recently became Phase Associates.
+Safety experts are well-versed in uncovering possible root causes of accidents that can lead to taking effective corrective actions.
+For more information, call Phase Associates at (973) 597-0750 or fill out our contact form to get in touch.

 Our primary service areas for Safety Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.